 Thank you for your interest in Georgetown University Hospital’s Clinical Neurophysiology Fellowship program.
 Our training program provides the unique opportunity to gain a breadth of exposure within the field, while developing a strong foundation in the fellow’s primary area of focus.
 Fellows receive outstanding clinical instruction within an environment of academia.

 Director, Clinical Neurophysiology Fellowship Program

-Our Clinical Neurophysiology program is an ACGME accredited program.
-We offer 2 funded positions for a 1 year ACGME-approved fellowship beginning July 1.
-While both fellows are eligible for certification by the American Board of Psychiatry and Neurology, with added qualifications in clinical neurophysiology, one fellow would be dedicated to the EMG/Neuromuscular track and one to the Epilepsy/EEG track.
-Interested fellows have the option for additional second year of fellowship dedicated to research at MedStar Georgetown University Hospital.
+Our Clinical Neurophysiology program is an ACGME-accredited program.
+We offer two funded positions for a one-year ACGME-accredited fellowship beginning in July.
+Both fellows are eligible for board certification in Clinical Neurophysiology by the American Board of Psychiatry and Neurology.
+One fellow is dedicated to the EMG/Neuromuscular track and one to the EEG/Epilepsy track.
+Interested fellows have the option for an additional second year of fellowship dedicated to research at MedStar Georgetown University Hospital.